aka Amityville 4: The Evil Escapes; Amityville Horror: The Evil Escapes

 None of the numerous films with Amityville in the title, whether official works or others jumping aboard the name, are particularly good films.
 (Amityville II is probably the best of the bunch because of its deliberately entertaining absurdity).
 Out of all these, Amityville: The Evil Escapes would have to be a clear winner as the absolute worst.
 The sole reason for this is the absurd heavy-handedness of Sandor Stern’s direction.
 The opening exorcism of the house, for example, is preposterously overwrought – bleeding walls, slamming doors, a face appearing in a lamp, flashing lights, the gas flame on the stove erupting in a huge jet, a rocking chair flying across the room at the priest.
 The effect is more akin to the pop-up effects in a fairground haunted house ride than anything approaching atmosphere.

 Sandor Stern also wrote a further haunted house film The Strange and Deadly Occurrence (tv movie, 1974), as well as the last people on Earth tv movie Where Have All the People Gone (1974) and the nuclear war thriller Red Alert (tv movie, 1977).
-As director and writer, he has made the possessed doll film Pin (1988), the android film Duplicates (1992) and the plague outbreak thriller Jericho Fever (1993).
+As director and writer, Stern had previously made the quite good possessed doll film Pin (1988) and went onto the android film Duplicates (1992) and the plague outbreak thriller Jericho Fever (1993).